visgl/deck.gl/docs/developer-guide/custom-layers/writing-shaders.md

 - `vec3 normal` - The normal at the current vertex in common space.
 Only populated for 3D layers.
 - `vec2 uv` - The uv position at the current vertex.
 - `vec4 position` - The position of the current vertex in common space.
 Populated during projection.
+- `vec3 pickingColor` - The picking color of the current vertex.

 ### FragmentGeometry struct